Hello Forex traders,

 b) during a trend and a trader is attempting to identify the S&R for trend continuation

-Do you like trading bounces?
+Do you like bounce trading in forex?
 Or do you prefer break-outs?
 How to you trade bounces?
 Let us know down below, thanks!

 Winner’s Edge Trading, as seen on: